Zekda96/transactions-etl-pipeline/README.md

 ````
 ````
 Table 2
-- All addresses ordered by most transactions received
+- All addresses ordered by most transactions received (2022-08-01 to 2022-09-07)
    - Number of transactions
    - Average cost of gas
    - Total amount received
 ````
-### - Practical Considerations
+### Practical Considerations
 The pipeline is capable of handling the load of the entire database from BigQuery, however,
 for the purpose of this project, it has been reduced to all recorded
 transactions later than 2022-08-01, which reduces the data pulled from
 41M rows to 1.3M rows.
 This allows the 'extract_data' task to run in
-around 3 minutes, instead of the approximate 120 minutes it would take to
+around 3 minutes, instead of the approximately 120 minutes it would take to
 load the entire dataset.